hashicorp/terraform-provider-google/website/docs/r/dataproc_metastore_federation.html.markdown

 * `name` -
   (Required)
   The relative resource name of the metastore that is being federated.
+The formats of the relative resource names for the currently supported metastores are listed below: Dataplex: projects/{projectId}/locations/{location}/lakes/{lake_id} BigQuery: projects/{projectId} Dataproc Metastore: projects/{projectId}/locations/{location}/services/{serviceId}

 * `metastore_type` -
   (Required)
   The type of the backend metastore.
-  Possible values are `METASTORE_TYPE_UNSPECIFIED` and `DATAPROC_METASTORE`.
+  Possible values are `METASTORE_TYPE_UNSPECIFIED`, `DATAPROC_METASTORE`, and `BIGQUERY`.

 - - -